Are you comfortable working with machines and tools in a confined space for a prolonged duration?

-This shows that the occupation is ideal for aspiring train drivers who seek a full-time position.
+This shows that the occupation is ideal for aspiring train drivers who seek full-time positions.

-A train driver is exposed to extreme weather conditions and a variety of harmful elements including dirt, pollutants, odors, and gases.
+A train driver is exposed to extreme weather conditions and various harmful elements, including dirt, pollutants, odours, and gases.

 External sounds and noises can be discomforting and distracting.
 The job requires working near risky equipment such as saws, machines with movable components, or moving traffic.

-For safety and protection against these hazards, a train driver has to mandatorily wear protective gear such as safety shoes, hand gloves, glasses, life jackets, and hard hats.
+For safety and protection against these hazards, a train driver must wear protective gear such as safety shoes, hand gloves, glasses, life jackets, and hard hats.